AY2021-2022 PROGRAMS AND FUNDING

 Please contact Judy Eddy to set up a consultation or workshop.

-Annual Teaching Summit-- August 19: 8:30 to 12:30.
-Faculty and instructional staff gather at the beginning of each academic year to learn about and share best practices for teaching at KU’s annual Teaching Summit.
+Annual Teaching Summit-- Faculty and instructional staff gather at the beginning of each academic year to learn about and share best practices for teaching at KU’s annual Teaching Summit.
 The Summit typically includes a nationally prominent speaker followed by faculty/staff led break-out sessions.
-This year's theme is Higher Education for the Common Good, and the keynote speaker is Dr. Ashley Finley of the Assocation of American Colleges and Universities.
+The 2022 theme is Higher Education for the Common Good, and the keynote speaker is Dr. Ashley Finley of the Assocation of American Colleges and Universities.
+The Teaching Summit is scheduled for the Thursday before classes start each academic year (8:30 am to 1pm).
+The Teaching Summit for AY2022-2023 is scheduled for Thursday, August 18, 2022.

-Student Learning Symposium.
-An annual half-day event focused on assessing and improving student learning.
+Student Learning Symposium-- An annual half-day event focused on assessing and improving student learning.
 Consists of plenary discussion and smaller breakouts to highlight, share and reflect on examples, best practicesa, and results in degree-level, course-level and general education assessment.
-Date TBA.
+The 2022 SLS took place on January 28, 2022.
+The date for 2023 is TBA.

-Celebration of Teaching--Friday afternoon May 6 (time and location TBA).
-A yearly reception and poster session to share and honor faculty work on educational improvement and innovation.
+Celebration of Teaching--A yearly reception and poster session to share and honor faculty work on educational improvement and innovation.
+The next Celebration of Teaching is Friday afternoon May 6, 2022 from 3 to 5 pm, in the Kansas Union Ballroom.